GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 Are you planning to use the Web OTP API?
 Your public support helps us prioritize features, and shows other browser vendors how critical it is to support them.
-Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) with `#smsreceiver` and let us know where and how you're using it.
+Send a Tweet to [@ChromiumDev](https://twitter.com/chromiumdev) with `#webotp` and let us know where and how you're using it.

 ## Differences from SMS Receiver API {: #differences }
 Consider Web OTP API an evolved version of the SMS Receiver API.
 Web OTP API has a few significant differences compared to the SMS Receiver API.

 * The [expected text format](#format) for the SMS message has changed.
+* It no longer requires an app hash string to be included in the SMS message.
 * The method called is now `navigator.credentials.get()` rather than `navigator.sms.receive()`.
 * The `get()` receives only the OTP rather than the entire SMS message as `receive()` did before.
 * It's now possible to [abort the call to `get()`](#aborting).
-* It no longer requires an app hash string to be included in the SMS message.

 ## FAQ
 ### Is this API compatible between different browsers?